There are many different reasons that travelers choose to visit Costa Rica.

 Fortunately, the reptiles in Costa Rica today are much smaller than their ancient cousins, but some are venomous or are dangerous in other ways, so it’s still wise to observe them from a safe distance.

-There are two species of iguana that live in Costa Rica – the green iguana and the spiny-taled iguana.
-Green iguanas are everywhere and they can grow to be up to six feet in length; the spiny-taled iguana is not only much smaller but far less common, too.
+Two species of iguana live in Costa Rica – the green iguana and the spiny-taled iguana.
+Green iguanas are everywhere and can grow up to six feet in length; the spiny-taled iguana is not only much smaller but far less common, too.

 Both types of iguanas like to spend their days eating leaves and sunning themselves on rocks or roofs.

 Don’t worry too much if you hear one fall from a great height – they’ve been known to survive falls of over one hundred feet without any injuries!
-They also are great swimmers and can hold their breath for up to thirty minutes if they have to.
+They are also great swimmers and can hold their breath for up to thirty minutes if necessary.

 This common lizard is also known as the “Jesus Christ lizard” because it can run so fast that it appears to walk on water – and seeing one do this for the first time often elicits such a response;